Take 10 with... Martin Brook

 Often, elements of my research do end up being published in a high-ranked journal.
 However, sometimes it ends up hidden away in a client report not for public view, or as an expert witness testimony, influencing a planning decision that affects tens of thousands of people.

-5. Tell us something that has surprised or amused you in the course of your research (it could be a discovery, an anecdote or even a funny incident).
+5. Tell us something that has surprised or amused you in the course of your research.

 I was running some geophysical surveys in Australia’s Northern Territory to investigate the limestone subsurface.
 Some graduate geotech engineers were helping out.
 The survey lines were quite long through the rain forest and across swamps.